vkapoor12/vkapoor12.github.io/aboutme.md

 My name is Vaishnavi Kapoor.

-- My interests include GIS, environmental management, disaster management
+- My interests include GIS, environmental management, disaster management.
-- I'm extremely loyal to my family

 What else do you need?